FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/safety.rst

 I/O safety
 --------------

-Click "Initial - Safety" in the menu bar, and then click the "I/O safety" submenu to enter the configuration interface.
+Click "Initial" -> "Safety" in the menu bar, and then click the "I/O safety" submenu to enter the configuration interface.

 The HMI provides the setting of the safety status of 16 digital inputs and 16 digital outputs, which can be set to valid or invalid status.
 When the controller determines that it is in a safe state, the 16 digital inputs and 16 digital outputs are set to a safe state.